What is a Dulcimer?

 The instruments played in East Anglia vary in their tuning method to those from other areas.

-The instruments from this region also have a distinctive styling, painted black with gold decoration, and with a small stand to enable them to be played while sitting at a table.
+The instruments from this region also have a distinctive styling, often painted black with gold decoration, and with a small stand to enable them to be played while sitting at a table.
 They were played with cane beaters, bent and bound with wool.

 Some are very finely made whilst others are clearly hand-made by enthusiasts with less skill!